Generating Hyperbolic Isometry Groups by Elementary Matrices: Basic Definitions:

-An \emph{order} $\OO$ of a definite, rational quaternion algebra $H$ is a (full) lattice that is also a sub-ring.
-We say that such an order is \emph{Euclidean} if there exists a function $\Phi:R \rightarrow W$ to some well-ordered set $W$ such that for all $a,b \in \OO$ with $b \neq 0$, there exists $q \in \OO$ such that $\Phi(a - bq) < \Phi(b)$.
+An \emph{order} $\OO$ of a central simple algebra $A$ over a field $\mathbb{F}$ is a (full) lattice that is also a sub-ring.
+We say that such an order is \emph{Euclidean} if there exists a function---called the \emph{stathm}---$\Phi:R \rightarrow W$ to some well-ordered set $W$ such that for all $a,b \in \OO$ with $b \neq 0$, there exists $q \in \OO$ such that $\Phi(a - bq) < \Phi(b)$.
 In this case, the usual Euclidean algorithm can be applied to $\OO$; a simple corollary to this is that if $\mathcal{E}$ is the subgroup of $SL(2,\OO)$ generated by upper and lower triangular matrices, then $SL(2,\OO) = \mathcal{E}$.
+If $\mathbb{F}$ is a number field, we say that $\OO$ is \emph{norm-Euclidean} if one can choose the stathm to be the absolute norm $\OO \rightarrow \ZZ_{\geq 0}$.
+As an aside, all Euclidean rings that we consider shall be norm-Euclidean, which is somewhat surprising, as there are many Euclidean rings that are not norm-Euclidean: for instance, $\ZZ[\sqrt{14}]$ is such an example\cite{harper_2004}.